o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/_index.md

 * monitoring
 * reporting

 Using this Gem, metrics events can be generated and submitted in a thread safe manner from C++, Lua, and Script Canvas.
 You can deploy the sample CDK application as a reasonable starting point to use AWS services for real-time and batch analytics.
-You can extend the CDK application to a full production-ready solution to meet your production and scaling needs.
+You can also extend the CDK application to a full production-ready solution to meet your production and scaling needs.
 Refer to the AWS guide on the [Game Analytics Pipeline](https://aws.amazon.com/solutions/implementations/game-analytics-pipeline/) for an in-depth look at the architecture.

 ## Enabling the AWS Metrics Gem